 - Configure the connector as follows:

-- Name: Enter the name of the GCP project.
+- Project name: Enter the name of the GCP project.
 The VMs whose IP addresses you want to populate should be running within this project.

-- Service account email: Enter the email address associated with the service account that calls APIs to the GCP project specified.
+- Service account email: Enter the email address associated with the service account that will call APIs to the GCP project specified above.

 - Private key: Enter the private key statement as shown in the text box.
 For details, see Creating a GCP service account.